tengstrand/lein-polylith/readme.md

 ## What’s next

 Here are some of the planned features for the plugin:
-* Support for adding an environment.
+* Support for more than one environment.
 * Support for creating a base only associated with an environment.
 * Support for adding and removing bases to/from systems.
 * Support for adding and removing components and bases to/from environments.
-* Support for syncing interfaces in the 'sync' command.
+* Support for syncing interfaces.
 * Improve the 'prompt' by adding support for history (arrow up) and basic shell commands.
 * Support for executing tests in other environments than 'development'.